xyflow/xyflow/.changeset/light-cherries-greet.md

 '@xyflow/react': patch
 ---

-fix: improve TSDoc comments for `ReactFlowInstance` and `GeneralHelpers`
+Improve TSDoc comments for `ReactFlowInstance` and `GeneralHelpers`